esmyla/MIND-CTS-Software/README.md

 The CTS-Glove Project aims to **transform physical therapy for carpal tunnel patients** by:
 - Making **therapy progress measurable** instead of subjective.
-- Providing patients with **motivating visual feedback** that mirrors familiar stock-style performance charts.
+- Providing patients with **motivating visual feedback** that mirrors familiar performance charts.
 - Giving clinicians **quantitative insights** into both recovery strength and exertion levels.
 - Enabling **remote monitoring and support**, helping patients stay on track outside the clinic.